Turkey Global Business Entities Guide Turkey Limited Company - Limited Şirket (Ltd. Şti.)

 Liability of incorporators / shareholders

-The liability of the shareholders is limited to their contributions in share capital, with the exception of public debts whereby the shareholders are liable with their personal assets for the unpaid public debts pro rata to their shareholding ratio (such as taxes and social security premiums).
+The liability of the shareholders is limited to their contributions of share capital, with the exception of public debts whereby the shareholders are liable with their personal assets for the unpaid public debts pro rata to their respective shareholdings (such as taxes and social security premiums).

 (Governing) bodies